 4. Marketing Plan Builder

-Generates a customized SEO roadmap based on your audit, competitor analysis, and keyword research.
-Prioritizes tasks by impact.
+Generates a customized SEO roadmap based on your website audit results, competitor analysis, and keyword research.
+Prioritizes tasks by potential impact and difficulty.

 5. Lead Generator Tool